Guidelines and Policies

 - Authors should refer to the recent Citrus Research & Technology number for text layout science, tables and figures.

 - In the online submission of the manuscript, the names of the authors and co-authors must be inserted in the system in the same order in which they will appear in the final manuscript.
-He did not indicate authorship of the work without text of the manuscript that is sent to ad-hoc advisors.

 - Failure to comply with the standards and formatting of the text will imply the return of the work.